Aminsn/Aminsn/README.md

 The name's Amin, the Data Whisperer.
 With over 8 years in the field, I've been around the block a few times, modeling, analyzing, and generally getting my hands dirty in all things data.
 My special powers?
 Machine Learning, Deep Learning, and Bayesian Modelling.

-## 🎓 Always Learning!

-They say I'm a doctor, but not the kind that can save you from a heart attack.
-Unless it's caused by a data problem – in that case, I'm your guy.
-I hold a PhD in Statistics, and I use it to dissect data, dig out hidden insights and create an understanding from the chaos.

 ## 💻 Technical Jazz